jorgeDonis/ricardoChessAI/README.md

 # ricardoChessAI
-Ricardo is my first attempt to create a chess AI
+Ricardo is my first attempt to create a chess AI.
+First task is to make a playable Chess GUI.